 Countess Yulia Samoilova and Karl Bryullov – love story

-In 1875, in the poverty, died childless and capricious old woman who had only memories of what was and what would die with her.
-It was Yulia Samoilova, who was buried in one of the cemeteries of Paris.
+In 1875, childless and capricious old woman died in the poverty.
+She had only memories of what had happened and what would die with her.
+The woman was Yulia Samoilova, who was buried at one of the cemeteries in Paris.

 They could be called the perfect couple: he was a great painter, she was a beautiful girl – the dream of the great artist.